Big City Family Fun

 Literary Walk

-A formal promendade in the park, this wide and straight walk is lined with benches and American Elms.
-On the lower section of the walk, find statues to literary figures, like William Shakespeare.
-In addition, find the Women’s Rights Pioneer Statue.
-It’s lovely during all seasons.
+A formal promenade in the park, the Literary Walk is a wide and straight sidewalk, lined with benches and American Elms.
+On the lower section of the walk, visitors will find statues of literary figures, like William Shakespeare.

 Located from the 66th Street Traverse to the 74th Street Traverse.
+Best for dawn to dusk.

 Loeb’s Boathouse

-It’s a restaurant, cafe and bar along with rental rowboats, just north of Bethesda Terrace.
+Loeb’s Boathouse is a restaurant, cafe and bar, along with rental rowboats, just north of Bethesda Terrace.
 One of the most photographed spots in Central Park.
-From April through November, boats can be rented by the hour ($20 a hour), weather permitting.
-Cash only.

 Visit The Met during your 4 day NYC itinerary.